-- 1. Recitation of the 26th ordinary general assembly report held on 31/5/2020. - 2.
-Voting on the Board of Directors report for the year ended 31/12/2020 and future outlook and approval thereof. - 3.
-Voting on the Company's consolidated financial statements for the year ended 31/12/2020 and approval thereof. - 4.
-Approval of the appointment of Mr. Samir Said Abdel-Muti Murad an independent member on the Board of Directors to succeed the resigned member Mr. "Mohammad Osama" Jawdat Rawhi Sha'sh'a, or otherwise election of a new member for the vacant seat. - 5.
-Release of the Board of Directors for any liability for the year ended 31/12/2020 in accordance with the law. - 6.
-Election of the Company's external auditors for the year 2021 and determination of their fees, or otherwise authorizing the Board of Directors to do so.
+1. Recitation of the 27th ordinary general assembly report held on 21/04/2021 and its approval.

+2. Voting on the Board of Directors report for the fiscal year ended 31/12/2021 and its approval.

+3. Voting on the Company's consolidated financial statements for the year ended 31/12/2021 and its approval.

+4. Approval of the appointment of Mr. Ezzeddin Mohamed M Elghoul the representative of the Board Member Libyan Foreign Investments Company to succeed the resigned representative Mr. Tarik Ahmed AlFetory Koshlaf, or otherwise election of a new representative for the vacant seat.

+5. Approval of the appointment of Mr. Ra'ed Abdelhadi Abdallah Alawin the representative of the Board Member Social Security Corporation to succeed the resigned representative Mr. Mousa Ahmed Kareem Al-Tarawneh, or otherwise election of a new representative for the vacant seat.

+6. Release of the Board of Directors for any liability for the year ended 31/12/2021 in accordance with the law.

+7. Election of the Company's external auditors for the fiscal year 2022 and determination of their fees, or otherwise authorizing the Board of Directors to do so.